Existence of weak mean curvature flow with prescribed contact angle via elliptic regularization: Acknowledgement

 \section{Acknowledgement}

 The author would like to express his deepest gratitude to his supervisor Yoshihiro Tonegawa and his friend Kotaro Motegi for their insightful feedback to improve the quality of this paper.
 He would also like to thank Dr. Xuwen Zhang for his pointing out the first draft.
-This work was supported by JST SPRING, Japan Grant Number JPMJSP2106 and 2180.
+This work was supported by JST SPRING, Japan Grant Number JPMJSP2106 and 2180, and the Grand-in-Aid for JSPS Fellows, Grant number 25KJ1245.